 4. Difficult Managers, Toxic Coworkers & Hostile Environments

-Interpersonal stress at work is one of the heaviest forms of workplace strain β not least because you cannot escape it the way you can escape a project.
-A hostile manager, an undermining colleague, or a culture of psychological unsafety triggers social threat responses in the brain that are neurologically identical to physical danger.
-These affirmations do not require you to minimize what is happening β they help you protect your inner state while you navigate it.
+Interpersonal stress at work is one of the heaviest kinds — not least because you cannot escape it the way you can escape a project.
+A hostile manager, an undermining colleague, a culture that does not feel safe — these situations are genuinely hard, and minimising them does not help.
+These affirmations are not about pretending things are fine.
+They are about protecting your inner state so that what is happening around you does not get to determine who you are at your desk.

 - I am not defined by how others treat me at work.